5 Ways to Care for Your Renovated Home

 2. Safeguard your kitchen countertops

-*Porous natural stones, such as granite and marble, may need to be resealed periodically and are susceptible to stains from oils and acids.
+- Porous natural stones, such as granite and marble, may need to be resealed periodically and are susceptible to stains from oils and acids.
 Don’t let spilled liquids sit on your stone countertops.
 Spill?
 Swipe!
+Accidents happen — this etch remover can be a lifesaver

-*For laminate or solid-surfacing countertops, cutting boards are mandatory because both of these materials are easily scratched.
+- Laminate or solid-surfacing countertops, in this case, renovation aftercare means cutting boards are mandatory because both of these materials are easily scratched.

 3. Tend to your tiles